How to sow?

-Most seeds won't germinate below a soil temperature of about 7°C (45°F), so early sowings must be delayed until the soil has at least reached this temperature.
+Most seeds won't germinate below a soil temperature of about 7°C (45°F) so you must delay early sowings until the soil has at least reached this temperature.

 One way to speed this up is to warm the soil by putting cloches, clear plastic sheeting or even bottomless plastic bottles over the soil a few weeks before sowing or planting out.

-The protection should be kept in place over the seeds and plants for a few weeks or until the weather warms up or the sudden shock of lower temperatures can seriously affect their growth.
+Keep the protection in place over the seeds and plants for a few weeks or until the weather warms up, otherwise the sudden shock of lower temperatures can seriously affect their growth.

-To provide plants for earlier crops or for tender crops that can't tolerate early spring temperatures, seed is sown indoors with heat - preferably in a thermostatically-controlled propagator - although germinating on a warm windowsill or in a warm conservatory are other possibilities.
+To provide plants for earlier crops or for tender crops that can't tolerate early spring temperatures, sow seed indoors with heat - preferably in a thermostatically controlled propagator although germinating on a warm windowsill or in a warm conservatory are other possibilities.

 Once the seeds have germinated the seedlings will need to be kept at a cooler temperature, but a cold greenhouse will normally be too cold - especially at night - for the seedlings to grow on without a check to their growth.

-The seedlings are then transplanted (pricked out) individually into small 7.5-9cm (3-3.5in) pots or cell trays for growing on.
+You then transplant (prick out) the seedlings individually into small 7.5-9cm (3-3 12 in) pots or cell trays for growing on.

-Before planting outside they will need to be hardened off so that they acclimatise to the temperature.
-Move the plants to a warm, sheltered position outside on a warm, still day and then bring back in at night.
-Then leave them outside all day - either in an open cold frame or covered with fleece.
-This hardening off process should take between 10 and 14 days.
+Before you plant them outdoors, seedlings will need to be hardened off so that they acclimatise to the temperature.
+Move the plants to a warm, sheltered position outdoors on a warm, still day and then bring back in at night.
+Then leave them outdoors all day - either in an open cold frame or covered with fleece.
+This hardening-off process should take between 10 and 14 days.